 No, I didn’t use a shortcut.

 In fact there are some very frequently used features (like font size change) on PowerPoint that do not have very practical keyboard shortcuts.

 For this reason, I have provided myself with a very, very special mouse that allows me to be even more efficient when I work with PowerPoint.
-I talk about this in the article, “A mouse that changes the way of making presentations”.

 Thanks to my very efficient friend Taylor, who taught me this hack.

 5. Fixed page numbers (requires knowledge of the slidemaster in PowerPoint)

 Have you ever had to add the page number to your slides?

 In the PowerPoint default template, the page number is shown at the bottom right of the slide.

 Do you remember how to apply the page number?
 Here’s one of our PowerPoint hacks to help.